nekena-tanaloua/myssh-cli/README.md

 ---

+## Genesis of the project

+In my daily routine, managing multiple SSH connections was becoming cumbersome.
+While I had been using paid software, I found that it didn’t fully align with my workflow.
+Wanting a more streamlined and efficient solution, I decided to develop a custom CLI tool tailored to my needs.
+MySSH CLI was born as a way to manage SSH access quickly, securely, and with full customization to fit my workflow perfectly.

+---

 ## Features

-- **Master password**: Secure all your SSH connection details behind one master password.
+- **Master password:** Secure all your SSH connection details behind one master password.
-- **AES-256-GCM encryption**: All saved data is encrypted at rest.
+- **AES-256-GCM encryption:** All saved data is encrypted at rest to protect your sensitive information.
-- **Multiple workspaces**: Organize connections into separate workspaces for different projects or environments.
+- **Multiple workspaces:** Organize connections into separate workspaces for different projects or environments.
-- **Interactive prompts**: Easy-to-use menu system powered by [Inquirer](https://www.npmjs.com/package/inquirer).
+- **Interactive prompts:** Enjoy an easy-to-use menu system powered by [Inquirer](https://www.npmjs.com/package/inquirer).
-- **SSH integration**: Quickly connect to your servers using stored credentials and SSH keys.
+- **SSH integration:** Quickly connect to your servers using stored credentials and SSH keys.
-- **Reset function**: Easily wipe all stored data if you need to start over.
+- **Reset function:** Easily wipe all stored data if you need to start over.

 ---